Osama-REOPRO/memory/memory.srcs/sources_1/new/notes.md

         - use mem

 - [x] write cache testbench
-- [o] test turn everything to task in cache controller
+- [x] test turn everything to task in cache controller

+- [o] fix the actual states, you should now essentially treat them like functions or tasks that run sequentially
+    - that is absolutely what the state machine does, it allows us to run things sequentially like in programming (just like that guy on quora said)
+    - I can now run any state I want to run in any order, no problem, that is essentially what I wanted
+- [ ] read L2 has questionable conditions

 --------
 # Later